mzc796/SDN-Lab-3/README.md

    sudo ./read_config_flows.sh $SW_ID
    vim data/$SW_ID_config_flows.json
    ```
-   If the json file is not empty or has an error, the flow entry is configured successfully.
+   If the json file has content as expected, the flow entry is configured successfully.

    (3) Check the flow entry on the mininet.
 On a terminal:
    ```